-The timescale for the project would be completion by February 2010 and requires £20,000 capital funding.
-Expiry date for funding is 31st March 2010
+The timescale for the project would be completion by February 2010 and requires £45,000 capital funding.
+Expiry date for funding is 31st March 2010.

-The project will be based at the Kingsland Skills Institute and will provide a bespoke employment brokerage room and associated dedicated staffing to assist people into work.
-The area of the Kingsland site to be refurbished is not used and in need of alteration to make it fit for purpose (Foyet and Ashridge Rooms of the Children's Business Training (CBT) Block, which are currently leased to the College).
-The space allocated would make an ideal location for the employment brokerage scheme and would build upon the existing facility and experience of the Kingsland Skills Institute.
+The project will provide a bespoke training and employment facility designed to assist people into work.
+This area of the site is not currently used and is in need of alteration to make it fit for purpose (Hair and Beauty Block, second floor room 22, which is currently leased to the Central Bedfordshire College).
+The space would make an ideal location for the Room to Learn and Grow scheme set out in the Propsectus building upon the existing facility and experience of the Kingsland Skills Institute.

+The project would consist of converting the space to include level three training and work in both hair and makeup designed to support and train people into employment.

-The project would consist of conversion of the space to include one large resource and training space and smaller spaces for one to one support, information and advice.
-The room would be networked in order to facilitate computers and phone lines.
-The area would be supplied with appropriate fixtures, fittings and resources to support job search and brokerage and would be a flexible space available for days and evenings to maximise and provide a dedicated resource to those hardest to reach and with the greatest need, allowing bespoke job brokerage personnel and facilities not available through existing provision.
+The project will seek to work with residents in a deprived area and bring to them a state of the art facility.
+The project would be for 100 sq metres of converted space and would assist 3 individuals to start a new business and also link with 2 voluntary organisations.
+The area would be supplied with appropriate fixtures, fittings and resources including a client booking system and administration area.
+The project will create a flexible space available for days and evenings to maximise time and space and provide a dedicated resource to those hardest to reach and with the greatest need.

-The project would provide a seamless fit to existing facilities and actions of the Institute and build upon experience gained on current and past employment programmes including our graduate recruitment programme.
-Lead by the Employment Team we would have extensive experience of these actions and linkages into the existing employer base and partners.
+The project would provide a seamless fit to existing facilities and actions of the Institute, building upon experience gained on current and past employment and training programmes.
+Led by both the Hair and Beauty Head of department and the Employment Team, Kingsland would have extensive experience of these actions and linkages into the existing employer base.